sentience/HyperlinkHelper/README.md

 The easiest way to install is to use [Package Control][pc].

 Download the code for this project and drop it into a subdirectory of Sublime Text 2’s Packages folder.
-You can get to the Packages folder by choosing **Browse Packages…** from Sublime Text 2’s **Preferences** menu.
+You can get to the Packages folder by choosing **Browse Packages…** from Sublime Text’s **Preferences** menu.

 **Restart Sublime Text** if it is running to ensure the hyperlink templates are loaded.